The Rothko Chapel will be closed on May 5th and 6th; we apologize for the inconvience.

 Pay What You Can Tickets $5 - 25 | General admission bench seating

-Thanks to a twist in the space/time continuum, Wassily Kandinsky, celebrated painter and pioneer of abstract modern art, will be transported from 1930’s Paris to Houston’s internationally renowned Rothko Chapel, to lead a one-hour art class for families.
-A master of color and composition, Kandinsky will guide participants through the creation of abstract artworks, with an opportunity to hang final works in the windows of the Rothko Chapel Welcome House.
-Designed for kids of all ages and parents, too!
-This performance is dedicated to the life of our dear friend Tim Fried-Fiori.
+Thanks to a twist in the space/time continuum, Wassily Kandinsky, celebrated painter and pioneer of abstract modern art, was transported from 1930s Paris to Houston’s internationally renowned Rothko Chapel to lead a one-hour art class for families.
+A master of color and composition, Kandinsky guided participants through the creation of abstract artworks, with an opportunity to hang their final works in the windows of the Rothko Chapel Welcome House.
+Designed for kids of all ages—and parents, too—this performance, commissioned for Express Children’s Theatre, was dedicated to the life of our dear friend Tim Fried-Fiori.

-The Islamic Arts Society will host calligraphy and ebru presentations and live demonstrations, offering participants hands-on experience and an opportunity to learn about the cultural and spiritual significance behind these art forms.
-Islamic calligraphy is the artistic practice of penmanship and calligraphy, in the languages which use the Arabic alphabet or the alphabets derived from it.
-Ebru, traditionally known as paper marbling, is a unique form of art that has its roots in the historical and cultural tapestry of the Islamic world.
+The Islamic Arts Society hosted calligraphy and henna presentations and live demonstrations, offering participants hands-on experiences and opportunities to learn about the cultural and spiritual significance behind these art forms.
+Islamic calligraphy, the artistic practice of penmanship in languages that use the Arabic alphabet or alphabets derived from it, was explored alongside the tradition of henna (mehndi).
+As the art of temporary tattoo, henna holds an important place in Islamic tradition, symbolizing joy, purity, and blessing, and is often worn during Eid festivals and weddings.

 Express Children’s Theatre is Houston’s oldest and largest multicultural performing arts and education organization dedicated to children and families.
 We celebrated our 35th year of creating and presenting professional, culturally diverse shows that were designed to entertain and educate.